Paulyd210/bashfiles/README.md

 Welcome

-Bash scripts that I've written over the years, this is a repository for several projects that I've created with linux bash mostly for IT.
+These are some bash scripts that I've written over the years, this is a repository for several projects that I've created with linux bash mostly for IT.

 To clone this repository, go ahead and try:
   $ git clone https://github.com/mental1234/bashfiles.git